brentp/clustermodel/README.md

 can do this by specifying the --regions arg that gives a BED file of regions to test.
 In this case, the clustering is not performed (so clustering parameters are not used.
-Probes that fall into each region in the --regions argument will be assumed as a cluster and the linear model will be run.
+Probes that fall into each region in the --regions argument will be assumed as a cluster and the model(s) will be run for that cluster.
 Here is an example call:

     python -m clustermodel \